 The first element (or collection) specified must be str type and correspond to an arrayset name(s).
-Alternativly the Ellipsis operator (...) or unbounded slice operator (: <=> slice(None)) can be used to indicate "select all" behavior.
+Alternativly the Ellipsis operator (...) or unbounded slice operator (: <==> slice(None)) can be used to indicate "select all" behavior.

 If a second element (or collection) is present, the keys correspond to sample names present within (all) the specified arraysets.
 If a key is not present in even on arrayset, the entire get operation will abort with KeyError.
-If desired, the same selection syntax can be used with the get() method, which will not Error in these situations, but simply return None values in the appropriate position for keys which do not exist.
+If desired, the same selection syntax can be used with the get () method, which will not Error in these situations, but simply return None values in the appropriate position for keys which do not exist.

-• Arrayset - single arrayset parameter, no samples specified
+- Arraysets single arrayset parameter, no samples specified - numpy.ndarray Single arrayset specified, single sample key specified

-- np.ndarray Single arrayset specified, single sample key specified - List[np.ndarray] Single arrayset, multiple samples array data for each sample is returned in same order sample keys are recieved. - List[NamedTuple[\np.ndarray]] Multiple arraysets, multiple samples.
+- List[numpy.ndarray] Single arrayset, multiple samples array data for each sample is returned in same order sample keys are recieved. - List[NamedTuple[\numpy.ndarray]] Multiple arraysets, multiple samples.
 Each arrayset's name is used as a field in the NamedTuple elements, each NamedTuple contains arrays stored in each arrayset via a common sample key.
 Each sample key is returned values as an individual element in the List.
-The sample order is returned in the same order it wasw recieved.
+The sample order is returned in the same order it wasw recieved. - Warns UserWarning Arrayset names contains characters which are invalid as namedtuple fields.